JimHagan/otel-workshop/Part_2-Debugging-a-slow-trace.md

 2. Add at least one item to your shopping cart
 3. Complete the purchase process to make an order online

+## Find the problem microservice
+Now that you have experienced the issue on the front end, it is time to dig into New Relic to identify the root cause.
+Hipster Shop is built on a variety of microservices while should help organize your search.
+But several microservices are interacting with the front end at the same time.
+To begin your Observability sluething, identify the microservice that seems significantly slower than the others.

 ## Following a trace
-Now that you have experienced the issue on the front end, it is time to dig into New Relic to identify the root cause.
-Since Hipster Shop is built with multiple microservices you should be able to identify where the problem begins by observing a trace.

-**Your Task** Follow distributed trace to locate the microservice causing a slowdown on Hipster Shop.
-Then use this infromation to identify the exact line of code causing the issue.
-Resolve it and try to make an order again
+Once you have identified the slower microservice, make use of distributed tracing in New Relic to find the specific function causing the slow page load times.

+## Dive into the code
+At this point in your sleuthing, you should have a hint or two regarding where you might find the issue.
+Try and locate the issue in the code of this application and remove it.

+## Moving forward in the workshop
+Once you have identified the issue, be sure to document the process you completed using the companion guide.
+When that is done, you are ready to move onto the next excercise in this workshop [Part 3: Building Spans](*)